ashasoroushpoor/Iris_tutorial_popl21/README.md

 # The Iris tutorial @ POPL'18

+This tutorial comes in two versions:

+- The folder `exercises`: skeletons of the exercises with parts left `admit`ted.
+- The folder `solutions`: the exercises together with their solutions.

+## Dependencies

 For the tutorial material you need to have the following dependencies installed:

 - Coq 8.6.1 / 8.7.0 / 8.7.1